Wonder Boy: The Dragon's Trap: Development

 The idea of creating a fan remake of Wonder Boy III: The Dragon's Trap was originally conceived by Omar Cornut as early as 1998.
 Development eventually began in late 2013, and the remake was first announced in June 2016.
 According to Cornut, the goal was to create a game whose gameplay was as close as possible to the original version.

 The remake was originally developed by programmer Cornut and artist Ben Fiquet, who previously worked together on Soul Bubbles, as a fan remake developed by reverse engineering the original Master System game's code.
 Lizardcube worked on the game in collaboration with original game designer Ryuichi Nishizawa, who acted in an advisory role during development.
 Fiquet produced all the art and animation for the game single-handedly.
 Despite requests from fans to include characters from Monica's Gang, mimicking how the original game was released in Brazil under the same license, Lizardcube have stated that it would not be possible due to the licenses required, although an unofficial fan-created mod for the PC version was released in July 2017.
 The same also applies to using sprites from Hudson Soft's TurboGrafx-16 port of the game, Dragon's Curse, as the rights to that version are currently held by Konami.

 To replicate the gameplay from scratch, developers extracted code from the original game cartridge and then read the information using a hex editor.
-The code from the original game consisted of program game date written in Zilog Z80 assembly code as well as other game data.
+The code from the original game consisted of game data written in Zilog Z80 assembly code as well as other game data.
 Using reverse engineering, developers used a disassembler to convert the data into Z80 code; then, using a debugger and the MEKA Sega Master System emulator, they would observe what the blocks of code were doing.
 They then developed a new game with the information with modern improvements in mind, including smoother physics, improved frame rate from the original 30 fps, and going from a 4:3 aspect ratio to widescreen.

 The game's soundtrack is composed by Michael Geyre, who re-imagined the original soundtrack composed by Shinichi Sakamoto.
 The original chiptune soundtrack was arranged using real musical instruments played by musicians.
 The arranged soundtrack incorporates elements from several world music traditions, including classical, tango, Middle-Eastern and Japanese music.
 The soundtrack was released on Steam and Bandcamp on 12 July 2017.
 A vinyl soundtrack was released by Fangamer on 13 August 2018.

 Limited Run Games released a physical PlayStation 4 version in both standard and collector's editions in Summer 2017.
 Arc System Works also published a physical edition of the PlayStation 4 version in Asia in July 2017.
 A retail release of the PlayStation 4 and Nintendo Switch versions was published by Nicalis on 13 February 2018 in North America and by Headup Games on 20 April 2018 in Europe.
 Pikii published a physical version for the Nintendo Switch in Japan.